Wendigo was adapted into marvel by Steve Englehart and Herb Trimpe in 1973 and first appeared in The Incredible Hulk #162.

-Several people have been afflicted with the curse of the Wendigo, including Paul Cartier, Georges Baptiste, Francois Lartigue, Lorenzo and most recently a sorcerer named Mauvais.
+Several people have been afflicted with the curse of the Wendigo, including Paul Cartier, Georges Baptiste, Francois Lartigue, Lorenzo and most recently a sorcerer named Mauvais, through this was on purpose.

 Even though each Wendigo was once a human being, in most cases very little is left of the person it once was.
 It is relatively unintelligent and, with the exception of brief and rare instances, is unable to remember things about its former life.
 It also lacks the ability to speak, except for its own name.
 Sorcerers such as Mauvais and Lorenzo have been able to avoid this aspect of the curse, using magic to gain the power of the Wendigo while keeping their intelligence and the power of speech.
-While the curse used to only affect one person at a time it now seems to have become more like a pandemic.
+While the curse used to only affect one person at a time it now seems to have become more like a pandemic, as recent Wendigo cases have had people be infected by mere cuts or bites.
+The Wendigo problem became such a issue that they were almost able to overrun the Avengers and the very country of Canada itself by sheer numbers.

 Powers and Abilities

 Aside from its vast strength, the tissues of the Wendigo body are considerably stronger than those of a human being.
 The Wendigo body can resist high caliber machine gun bullets without sustaining injury.
-If it is injured, it can recover from the physical trauma with tremendous speed and efficiency.
+If it is injured, it can recover from the physical trauma with tremendous speed and efficiency, with a highly potent healing factor that even Wolverine struggles to overcome.

 The Wendigo's fingers and toes are tipped with razor sharp, retractable claws that are capable of piercing most conventional materials, due to a combination of the sharpness of the claws and the Wendigo's massive physical strength.